 The Regional Business Partner Network provides direct support and advice to local small businesses.
 This includes funding for businesses to engage with specialist advisors in areas such as HR, health and wellbeing, business continuity, cashflow and finance management, strategy and digital capability.Register Your BusinessContact our team today

 There's a lot of support available to businesses right now, and we want to make it easier for Whanganui business owners to find and access the resources they need.
 We've put together this free, online tool to point you in the right direction.

-This talk is part of our LARFS*@4 series, bringing local farmers and growers together for an afternoon of professional development, networking and a bit of a laugh.
+This free talk is part of our LARFS*@4 series, bringing local farmers and growers together for an afternoon of innovative opportunities, networking and a bit of a laugh.
 LARFS@4 will be held the 1st and 3rd Thursday of the month.